 Modern faxing looks a lot different than it did 30 years ago.
-Its possible to fax from a physical machine to a computer or an email.
-Likewise, whereas many multifunction printers have faxing options, fax machines are evolved to become fully integrated with the rest of the productivity ecosystem.
+It’s possible to fax from a physical machine to a computer or an email.
+Likewise, whereas many multifunction printers have faxing options, fax machines have evolved to become fully integrated with the rest of the productivity ecosystem.

 What Is a Centralized Fax Server?

 Fax servers represent one tool which facilitates this integration.
 A fax server is a piece of hardware or software which allows a computer to send and receive faxes.
 Users can scan physical documents into their computer then fax them to a location.
 They can also receive faxes and print them.

 Fax servers eliminate the need for a physical fax machine while streamlining a company’s ability to send a fax.
 It also introduces greater flexibility in terms of what a company can do with the documents it sends and receives, including integrating them into the wider digital infrastructure to which document solutions are rapidly moving.